-(a) Intermeshing Sub-Plans. - Jointly intentional activities are characterized by each actor undertaking the project at least in part because of the other's involvement and possession of a reciprocally equivalent reason.
-This is described as an intention held by each actor to perform the activity jointly, where the joint nature of the activity is motivational to the performance rather than merely descriptive.
-These reciprocal (or mutual) intentions in turn work by generating intermeshing sub-plans, where each actor's steps are in some minimal sense responsive to the other's.
-In this formulation, the intermeshing sub-plans are a direct manifestation of the shared intention, or evidence of the process-based reasons for the actor's involvement.
-The search for the collaborative impulse as part of the mutual intent examination should thus look for
+(a) Intermeshing Sub-Plans. - Jointly intentional activities are characterized by each actor undertaking the project at least in part because of the other's involvement and possession of a reciprocally equivalent reason.245 This is described as an intention held by each actor to perform the activity jointly, where the joint nature of the activity is motivational to the performance rather than merely descriptive.
+These reciprocal (or mutual) intentions in turn work by generating intermeshing sub-plans, where each actor's steps are in some minimal sense responsive to the other's.246 In this formulation, the intermeshing sub-plans are a direct manifestation of the shared intention, or evidence of the process-based reasons for the actor's involvement.
+The search for the collaborative impulse as part of the mutual intent examination should thus look for evidence of intermeshing sub-plans during the collaboration between the putative coauthors.

-245 A good illustration of this phenomenon is Childress, where the court provides us with an elaborate overview of the collaboration between the parties.
+244 A good illustration of this phenomenon is Childress, where the court provides us with an elaborate overview of the collaboration between the parties.
 Childress, 945 F.2d at 502-04.
-Yet, the Court uses this largely to answer the question of copyrightable contributions.
+Yet, the court uses this largely to answer the question of copyrightable contributions.
 Id. at 504-07.
 The use of this factual information in the analysis of mutual intent is fairly limited.
 Id. at 509.